 Council adopted the initial LED strategy in 2013.
 The uThukela district municipality started with the processes of reviewing the LED strategy.
 The review processes was completed and approved in June 2018 to be able to incorporate the newly established (merged) municipalities and to respond to the MEC Letter.
 The uThukela district municipality is fully implementing its LED strategy.
-The latest LED strategy that will inform 2021/2022, was presented to Council for approval on the 29 March 2021.
+The latest LED strategy that will inform 2021/2022 and beyond, was presented to Council for approval on the 29 March 2021 and is attached as an annexure.